jonas-yukins/focUIs/apps/native/WIDGET_README.md

 1. User selects apps in `AppSelectionScreen`
 2. Apps are automatically organized into widgets (6 apps per widget)
 3. User can customize organization in `WidgetConfigScreen`
-4. Widget configurations are saved to Convex backend
+4. Widget configurations are saved to local storage
 5. Native widgets display the configured apps

 ## Widget Configuration Screen